eliasfroehner/ruby-zint/README.md

 ## Installation

+Install via RubyGems:

+    gem install ruby-zint

+This installs the binary gem, specific to the running platform by default.

+### Binary gem

+The binary gems don't depend on the libzint package on the running system or on CMake or libpng.
+They have libzint builtin and should just work.

+### Source gem

+If for some reason the binary gem doesn't work for you, the source gem can be installed alternatively.
+It can be forced by:

+    gem uninstall ruby-zint --all
+    gem install ruby-zint --platform ruby

 By default ruby-zint first tries to use libzint installed on the system.
-If libzint can't be found or if it isn't a supported version, then the zint version, bundled into the gem, is compiled and used.
+If libzint can't be found or if it isn't a supported version, then the zint version, bundled into the gem, is compiled and used instead.
 Both install methods can be enforced by using `--enable-system-libzint` or `--disable-system-libzint` options, see below.

-### With libzint source code (recommended)
+#### With libzint source code (recommended)
 First install CMake with your package manager (e. g. `apt install cmake`).
+Please also install libpng (e. g. `apt install libpng-dev`) before installing the gem if you want to use the PNG format.
 Afterwards install the gem and force builtin libzint:

 ```
 $ gem install ruby-zint -- --disable-system-libzint
 ```

-### With system libraries
+#### With system libraries

 Install the libzint binary with your package manager (e. g. `apt install zint` or perhaps `brew install zint`).
 Other platforms require building [from source](https://www.zint.org.uk/manual/chapter/2).

 **NOTE:** It is assumed that you are using libzint with the version [2.15](https://sourceforge.net/projects/zint/files/zint/2.15.0/).